spiel-ifremer/emso-metadata-specifications/EMSO_metadata.md

 Although the 'ancillary_variables' term is not required, it is mandatory to set it in case there is a quality control column related to the parameter.

+### Variable Codes ###
+For variable codes (or variable names) it is mandatory to use OceanSITES 4-letter codes for variables, e.g. "TEMP" for temperature.
+If OceanSITES does not provide a definition for a certain variable, the [NVS P02](http://vocab.nerc.ac.uk/collection/P02) shall be used.
+If the variable is not present in OceanSITES nor in P02, then a code from [Copernicus Marine in situ TAC - physical parameters list](https://archimer.ifremer.fr/doc/00422/53381/) shall be used.
+If the variable is not properly described in any of the previous conventions, then a user-defined 4-letter code may be used.

+The naming convention hierarchy is defined as:

+1. Use OceanSITES naming conventions
+2. If OceanSITES is not applicable, use a term from [NVS P02](http://vocab.nerc.ac.uk/collection/P02).
+3. If the parameter is not defined in P02, use the [Copernicus Marine in situ TAC - physical parameters list](https://archimer.ifremer.fr/doc/00422/53381/)
+4. If the parameter is not defined in any of the above, use any user-defined 4-letter code.

 ## Dimension Attributes ##
 The following table contains the dimension (time, latitude, longitude, depth) attributes required to be compliant with EMSO Metadata Specification.